 Batman Gambit: How Prince John fooled Robin Hood to take part of the archery tournament.
-Knowing that he's in love in Marian, he announces that the winner of the tournament shall get a kiss from Marian as a first prize, knowing that Robin just wouldn't refuse to take that opportunity.
-The tournament was just all a trap to snare Robin Hood in, based on which one was the unnatural superior archer.
+Knowing that he's in love in Marian, he announces that the winner of the tournament shall get a kiss from Marian as a first prize, knowing that Robin wouldn't refuse to take that opportunity.
+The tournament was just a trap to snare Robin Hood in, based on who was the unnatural superior archer.
 He didn't actually see through Robin Hood's "stork" disguise, but considering that the stork was somehow much better at archery than most of the others, he didn't really need to; by process of elimination, Prince John figured out that, therefore, the stork must be Robin Hood.

 Chekhov's Gun: The little rabbit sister can't run nearly as fast as the other kids.
 This becomes very important in the final battle when she's struggling to keep up with the evacuating villagers, and Robin Hood has to turn around and rescue her, leaving him trapped on the opposite side of the portcullis.

 Corrupt Hick: Despite being set in Medieval England, the Sheriff and his underlings act like stereotypes from the American deep south.